Laser Hair Removal Adelaide

 Does Laser Hair Removal Hurt?

-The amount of discomfort will vary from person to person and will vary depending on skin colour and hair colour and texture.
+The amount of discomfort will vary from person to person and will vary depending on skin colour, hair colour and texture.
 The more pigment you have in your skin or hair, the more discomfort you will feel, due to the heat absorbed by the darker pigment.
 Patients having course hair will also experience more discomfort.
 After each treatment you receive the hair should become lighter and thinner and the discomfort should not be so great.

 Discomfort during the procedure may be reduced by cooling the area prior to pulsing the laser.
-Typical anaesthetic may also be applied to the area to reduce discomfort.
+A topical anaesthetic may also be applied to the area to reduce discomfort.
 The Excel V laser has a cooling head which helps to cool the skin before, during and after the pulse.
 This will significantly help reduce any discomfort.
 People often describe the pain as being similar to the snap of a rubber band against the skin.

 How Many Treatment Will I Need?